rjseymour66/computersystems3e/README.md

 - **L2 cache** - uses SRAM (standard access random memory) 100s of 1000s - Mils of bytes, connected to the processor by a special bus.
 The L2 is not as fast as accessing the L1 cache, but it is much faster than accessing the main memory.
 - Some newer systems even have an **L3 cache**

-### 1.6 Storage Devices Form a Heirarchy
+### 1.6 Storage Devices Form a Hierarchy
+Since computers spend most of their time copying data between memory, I/O devices, and CPU registers, storage is arranged in a hierarchy.
 Storage at one level serves as a cache for storage at the next lower level.
 The smaller the component, the faster and more expensive.

 0. CPU Registers - hold words from retrieved from cache memory
 1. L1 cache (SRAM) - holds cache lines retrieved from L2 cache